Tommo-L/NEO3-Development-Guide/en/RPC/api/invokescript.md

 ﻿# invokescript Method

-Returns the result after passing a script through the VM.
+Return the result after passing a script through the VM.

 > [!Note]
 >